Legal terms for veterinary medicines, marketing of non-medicinal products including medicinal words and phrases, how to complain.

 The VMR do not cover any claim made for an unauthorised veterinary medicine that is thought to be misleading or false but does not imply a medicinal effect.

-False or misleading advertising claims about a product that is not a VMP are dealt with by local Trading Standards Officers under the Trade Descriptions Act 1968.
+False or misleading advertising claims about a product that is not a VMP are dealt with by local Trading Standards Officers under the Consumer Protection from Unfair Trading Regulations.

-The dosage form in which a product is presented and the instructions for administration will be considered in deciding if a product is medicinal by presentation.
+The form in which a product is presented and the instructions for administration will be considered when deciding if a product is medicinal by presentation.
 For example, a vitamin supplement administered by injection may be considered to be medicinal by the nature of its presentation.

 The appearance and design of packaging and its similarity to that of authorised medicines will be considered when deciding if a product is medicinal by presentation.